Malinka0-0/door-alarm/README.md

 {"id":********,"first_name":"**************","username":"********","type":"private"},"date":***********,"text":"hello"}}]} (***** - some text)
 you need "id":chatid for example "id":12491247 .
 12491247 - it's your chat id

-## Step 4 :Finale settings:<br>
+## Step 4 :Finale settings:
+---
- Enter your informantion in the next fields :<br>
+ 1. Enter your informantion in the code's fields :<br>
  User_WiFi_Name "******"  // In " " enter the name of your WiFi network<br>
  User_WiFi_Password_to_WiFi "*******" //  In " " enter the password of your WiFi network <br>
- Pin_Info_Led 14 // Number of the pin to which the information LED is connected  <br>
- Pin_Echo 13 //Number of the pin to which the Echo output of the HC-SR04 detector is connected<br>
- Pin_Trig 15 //Number of the pin to which the Trig output of the HC-SR04 detector is connected<br>
- Pin_Button 12 //Pin number to which the button is connected<br>
  BotToken "***********" // Enter " " bot token in Telegram <br>
  chat_id  "*******" //chat id number for the Telegram channel
-<br><br>
-Connect the board to the computer and compile sketch then upload to esp8266. <br>
+2. Connect the board to the computer and compile sketch then upload to esp8266.